-This paper only concerns significant problems associated with the COLREGs rules.
-When reviewing the outcome of the EU funded Project Acts, it is clear that there are real concerns as respondents with no seafaring experience did, more or less, as well as the more experienced seafarers.
-What is even more alarming is that these respondents were almost as good as navigation lecturers.
-It is pertinent to note that results of survey were based on a small sample but even so the outcome not encouraging.
-The new survey is underway which would shed more light on the level of understanding and application of
+This paper is only concerned with significant problems that are associated with the COLREGs.
+When reviewing the outcome of the EU funded ACTs Project, it is clear that there are real concerns as respondents with no seafaring experience did, more or less, as well as the more experienced seafarers when quizzed about understanding an applying the COLREGs.
+What is even more alarming is that these respondents with no experience were almost as good as navigation lecturers.
+It is pertinent to note that results of the ACTs survey were based on a small sample but even so the outcomes were not encouraging.
+A new survey is underway which would shed more light on the level of understanding and application of COLREGs.